How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 So in the end, it’s not less likely that students will find you if you aren’t listed on the marketplace.
 Instead it will be more likely for them to find you if you go independent!

-“But that means that I have to do all of this evil marketing, right?”, many people ask.
+“But that means that I have to do all of this annoying marketing, right?”, many people say.

-This is what I though first.
-But actually, you can’t sink lower than fighting directly or indirectly with your colleagues over who “gets” a student can you?
+Teachers don’t think like marketers, I know.
+But on the other hand, there’s nothing worse than fighting with your colleagues (directly or indirectly) over who “gets” a student.
 Shouldn’t we have some sense of self-respect?
-We are supposed to be educators, no?
+We are supposed to be educators, aren’t we?

-So, yes.
-You can only win by leaving the marketplace.
-And, in fact, it’s not that you’re actually leaving it.
-You’re entering the real market, instead.
+To summarize: you can only win by leaving the confines of the marketplace platform, because you’re not actually leaving anything.
+You’re now entering the open market of the world instead.
 (Many online learning marketplaces try to make you feel that you’re lost without them.
-That’s bogus!)
+That’s just bogus!)

 Standing on The Market With Cold Hands And Wet Feet